-With growing demands for its life-saving immuno-oncology medicine, Bristol-Myers Squibb (BMS) needed to build a facility for the future.
+With growing demands for its biologics and immuno-oncology medicine, Bristol Myers Squibb needed to build a facility for the future.

 Representing an innovative approach to cancer treatment, immuno-oncology seeks to harness the body’s own immune system to fight tumor cells.
-Now, BMS is more capable than ever to provide this cancer-fighting medicine to patients around the globe with its new biopharmaceutical manufacturing facility.
+Now, Bristol Myers Squibb is more capable than ever to provide this cancer-fighting medicine to patients around the globe with its new biopharmaceutical manufacturing facility.

-In 2015, BMS engaged Jacobs to reimagine an existing plant at its Cruiserath site in Dublin, Ireland to meet its current and growing demand.
+In 2015, Bristol Myers Squibb engaged Jacobs to reimagine an existing plant at its Cruiserath site in Dublin, Ireland to meet its current and growing demand.

 Throughout the fast-tracked program, we provided architecture, engineering, construction management and turnover services for the new Large-Scale Cell Culture Manufacturing Facility (LSCC) – all within budget, applying state‐of‐the‐art project/construction management techniques and tools, and achieving an impressive safety record on more than 6,500,000 site hours.

 Bristol Myers Squibb LSCC Biologics Manufacturing Facility Project Overview

 m² total floor area across multiple new facilities, plus upgrading/remodelling an additional 2,200 square meters (Warehouse)